Dear friends and fans of Santa Claus: The Movie and the world of Alexander and Ilya Salkind in general:

 Such is likewise the case with dear Christopher.
 He, more than anyone else, was the greatest connecting link between Santa and his friends and the magic of the Salkinds per se.
 Undoubtedly, no one (including Santa) was more devastated by the news of this loss than Ilya Salkind himself.
 Upon learning of Christopher's passing, Ilya issued the following statement:

 Undoubtedly, we here at North Pole Headquarters agree.
-We therefore hope you had the opportunity to check out Christopher's last project as director and executive producer: the A&E Original Movie The Brooke Ellison Story, now available on DVD and Blu-ray from A&E Home Video.
-At the time of Christopher's passing, he was supervising and directing a CGI theatrical feature, at the time entitled Yankee Irving.
+Christopher's last project as director and executive producer was the A&E Original Movie The Brooke Ellison Story, now available on DVD and Blu-ray from A&E Home Video.
+At the time of Christopher's passing, he was supervising and directing a CGI theatrical feature, which in the beginning had the working title Yankee Irving.
 It tells the story of a father and his baseball-loving son who journey on a 1000-mile quest to help Babe Ruth and the Bronx Bombers take home the World Series Championship.
-Now available on DVD and Blu-ray from 20th Century-Fox Home Entertainment, the film was subsequently retitled Everyone's Hero, and was released theatrically through 20th Century-Fox in the U.S. and Canada; and through IDT Entertainment worldwide.
+Now available on DVD and Blu-ray from 20th Century-Fox Home Entertainment, the film has since been retitled Everyone's Hero, which Fox released theatrically in the U.S. and Canada; with the long-since defunct IDT Entertainment handling those responsibilities worldwide.
 We Vendequm hope that, when you watch the incredible journey of Everybody's Hero, it will build a dream in your heart the way it built a dream in Christopher's.